h-yung/h-yung/README.md

   <br>
     <span>💬🐇</span>
   <br><br>
+  <p>I am a curiosity-driven, self-motivated software engineer interested in using tech and design to improve not just productivity but quality of life.
+Before becoming a developer, I was a partnerships manager and artist rep, but I’ve always been someone who asks not just how something could be done, but also “why” and “for whom.”</p>
-  <p>I am a full stack software engineer based in NY + Boston... but I can usually be found deep in a CSS rabbit hole.
-I'm building a travel app and interested in hearing about recent international travel experiences - as well as collaborating on related projects.</p>
+<p>Based in NY + Boston but usually found deep in a CSS rabbit hole.</p>
-  <p>Contact me via LinkedIn, Twitter, or this <a href="https://hyung.netlify.app/#contact">contact form</a>.</p>
+<p>Contact me via LinkedIn, Twitter, or this <a href="https://hyung.netlify.app/#contact">contact form</a> if you'd like to work together!</p>
 </div>
 <br>